PocketCoffea/PocketCoffea/docs/plots.md

 given range (set those bins to zero).
 One needs to specify a list of categories where blinding should be implemented and the names of the histograms, as shown in the example above.

+With the `signal_samples` options one can define a list of samples that are considered signals.
+Then these samples would be also drawn as a separate histogram (in addiotion to the stack MC hist).
+The histogram is rescaled by the number specified.

+The `print_info` options would print a text on the plots for category name and the year (era period).